Flexible Working Arrangements? Entitled?

 - Providing care or support to a family or household member experiencing family violence.

-Furthermore, requests for flexible working arrangements must be in writing and set out the details and reasons for the change sought (s 65(3) FWA).
+Furthermore, requests for flexible working arrangements must be in writing.
+Setting out the details and reasons for the change sought (s 65(3) FWA).

 Can my employer refuse my request?